openZH/bathing_water_quality_ZH/README.md

 [![GitHub commit](https://img.shields.io/github/last-commit/openZH/covid_19)](https://github.com/openZH/bathing_water_quality_ZH/commits/master)

-# Bathing water quality reported by the Canton of Zurich
+# Bathing water quality in public bathing facilities on rivers and lakes in the Canton of Zurich reported by the Cantonal Laboratory

 ### Scope
 During the bathing season, the [Cantonal Laboratory](https://www.zh.ch/de/gesundheit/gebrauchsgegenstaende/bade-duschwasser.html#1248065566) checks the bathing water quality in public bathing facilities on rivers and lakes in the Canton of Zurich.